nats-io/nats.ex/README.md

 We currently use version `2.6.6` in CI, but anything higher than `2.2.0` should be fine.
 Versions from `0.9.6` up to `2.2.0` should work fine for everything except header support.
-Make sure to enable jetstream with the `nats-server -js` argument and you might also want to enable debug and verbose logging if you're trying to understand the messages being sent to/from nats (ie `nats-server -js -D -V`).
+Make sure to enable jetstream with the `nats-server -js` argument and you might also want to enable debug and verbose logging if you"re trying to understand the messages being sent to/from nats (ie `nats-server -js -D -V`).
 The typical `mix test` will run all the basic unit tests.

 You can also run the `multi_server` set of tests that test connectivity to different